PDFRCW 28B.115.030

 (1) The health professional loan repayment and scholarship program is established for credentialed health professionals and residents serving in health professional shortage areas.

-(2) The behavioral health loan repayment program is established for credentialed health professionals serving in underserved behavioral health areas.
+(2) The behavioral health loan repayment and scholarship program is established for credentialed health professionals serving in underserved behavioral health areas.

 (3) The nurse educator loan repayment program is established for nurse educators teaching for approved nursing programs.